vgopal02/CoffeeQuiz/README.md

        1. As a Frequent User, I want to be challenged to new questions in the quiz everytime.

-          1. A large database of questions have been coded for the user to be challenged everytime they play.
+          1. A large database of questions have been coded for the user to be challenged with different everytime they play.

+          2. The questions are also picked in random order so there will always be an element of surprise for the user.

 ### Further Testing